 I always find that filmmaking is like painting with lots of different hands, but it’s got to be one film, one tone.
 So there’s got to be a lot of dialogue, a lot of exchanging emails, a lot of sitting down talking.

 In the creative meetings that Suzie and I had, we talked about various things, put our heads together.
 It was discussed that we would make the whole thing as tight as possible colour-wise.
 A lot of it [ended up being] coincidental.
 It got to a stage when we were working so closely together that it just worked.

-7R: Dominic told us that he had shooting rules for each location: Edward’s house was shot with steadicam, and Florence’s house was shot locked down and symmetrical.
-So did you have rules for different environments?
+7R: Dominic told us that he had shooting rules for each location for On Chesil Beach: Edward’s house was shot with steadicam, and Florence’s house was shot locked down and symmetrical.
+So did you have rules for the costumes in different environments?
 Did you think about when you wanted them to blend in or stand out from their surroundings?

 Also, practically, we decided that it would make sense for her to have a pair of trousers, so she could be more comfortable playing the violin.
 The ladies in Florence’s ensemble were actual violinists, so we asked them about what they should wear, and there wasn’t a lot of jewellery because it would get in the way.
 Florence wore a gold watch which she would take off before she played, so it was only her and the violin.

 7R: Her clothes for playing the violin aren’t patterned.
 They’re all block colours.

 Keith Madden: I wanted to make her very practical as a person, she was never this flowery, frivolous individual with a light heart.
 There was always something very intelligent about her.
 That beautiful pink and grey dress she wore in the boating scene was the most pattern that I ever really wanted to introduce for her.'I always find that filmmaking is like painting with lots of different hands, but it’s got to be one film, one tone.'Click To Tweet